chrishenri/rw3d_manual/docs/source/methods.rst

 While early mass transfer models typically employed a single mass transfer coefficient to characterize exchange between mobile and immobile zones :cite:p:`vangenuchten76,neretnieks80,harvey00`, this approach has shown substantial limitations in predicting long-term solute behavior :cite:p:`Young,haggerty95,haggerty00`.
 The inherent mineralogical heterogeneity of natural soils and the complex spatial variability of aquifer properties result in a spectrum of mass transfer processes occurring over multiple time scales—phenomena that cannot be adequately captured by a single coefficient.

-To address this, the multirate mass transfer (MRMT) model introduced by :cite:t:`haggerty95` incorporates multiple immobile domains, each characterized by distinct mass transfer coefficients and porosities.
+To address this, the multirate mass transfer (**MRMT**) model introduced by :cite:t:`haggerty95` incorporates multiple immobile domains, each characterized by distinct mass transfer coefficients and porosities.
 By selecting appropriate parameter values, the *MRMT* model can simulate a wide range of diffusion scenarios, including diffusion into cylindrical, spherical, planar, and fractured media.

 **The MRMT model.**

 Parameters of the multirate mass transfer model are species specific.
 In theory, reaction can occur in the mobile and immobile domains with specific reaction parameters.
+So, we present equations considering theoretical reactions.
-In a general form, and associated to a multispecies reactive system, the multirate mass transfer model is given by:
+In a general form, and associated to a multispecies reactive system characterized by a first-order decay network, the *MRMT* model is given by:

 .. math::
     :label: MRMT